wujjpp/isomorphic-marko/README.md

 ```

 ### About CDN
-Sometimes, we should host our static files(js,css,image and etc), in this case you should edit `/tools/config.js`,
+Sometimes, we should host our static files(js,css,image and etc) in CDN, in this case you should setup CDN in `/tools/config.js`,
-for example: if our cdn root is `http://cache.mycdn.com/`, change `//cache.YourCDN.com` to `//cache.mycdn.com`
+for example: if our cdn root is `//cache.mycdn.com/`, change `//cache.YourCDN.com/` to `//cache.mycdn.com/`

 __/tools/config.js__
 ```